isomerpages/mof-vital/media-library/publications/_posts/2022-10-18-post-CE’s presentation at the 25th Asian Shared Services and Outsourcing Week.md

 10. (Slide 8) There were minimal disruptions to VITAL’s operations.
 We hit 99.90% accuracy and timeliness in our processing; and 95% satisfaction in our Service Partner Satisfaction Survey 2020, our highest ever.
 A very strong affirmation for VITAL from our service partners.
 Since then, VITAL never looked back.	</p>

 <p style="font-size: 24px;color:#a91932;text-align:justify;">
-Modernising our Corporate Systems Amidst Constraints
+Modernising Our Corporate Systems Amidst Constraints
 </p>